Snow: Self-organizing Broadcast Protocol for Cloud: Design

-In addition to addressing the straggler problem, the Secondary Tree can also be used to optimize bandwidth utilization.
-Similar to SplitStream \cite{castro2003splitstream}, data can be split and broadcast through both trees, fully leveraging the fan-out of each node.
-However, due to space constraints, we do not elaborate further here.
-The node coloring algorithm is not a replacement for our standard algorithm but rather an additional optional feature.
-It leverages the extra fan-out traffic from leaf nodes to accelerate cluster convergence and enhance robustness.
-When $k$ is large, a significant proportion of nodes become leaf nodes, making the node coloring algorithm particularly useful in such cases.
+The Coloring messages still preserve the churn-tolerant property as proven in Appendix \ref{appendix:Convergence Proof}.
+This is because, for both the Primary Tree and the Secondary Tree, the only difference between their construction and that of the standard Snow algorithm's tree is that the selected nodes are either potential intermediate nodes or neighbor nodes of intermediate nodes.
+In addition to addressing the straggler problem, the Secondary Tree could also be used to optimize bandwidth utilization.
+Similarly to SplitStream \cite{castro2003splitstream}, data can be split and broadcast through both trees, fully leveraging the fan-out of each node.
+Due to space constraints, we do not elaborate further here.
+Nevertheless, SplitStream does not guarantee that messages sent to stable partial nodes are always reliable.
+The Node Coloring algorithm is not intended to replace our standard algorithm, but rather to serve as an additional optional feature.
+Using extra fan-out traffic from leaf nodes it accelerates cluster convergence and improves robustness.
+For scenes with large $k$, most nodes are leaves, making the Node Coloring algorithm particularly useful in such cases.